 Steel “Pocket”Loading –

-The pellets come to the dock via railcars and are dumped into steel “pockets” or bins beneath the tracks.
+The ore come to the dock via railcars and are dumped into steel “pockets” or bins beneath the tracks.
 To load the boat, the chute is lowered to the open cargo hatch and a door at the bottom of the pocket opens, allowing the pellets to run into the boat shown in the picture.
 Loading time is variable, depending on the size of the boat and how prepared the dock is to load.
 Four hours is typical.
 Loading is the responsibility of the First Mate.
 It is important to load the ore in a proper sequence to avoid over stressing the boat unevenly.
-Each chute (or drop of pellets) is about 20 tons.
+Each chute (or drop of ore) is about 20 tons.